 3) Marketing and content: the full content calendar agent

 That distinction matters.
-As a content hook, “$100 to $8K MRR” is compelling.
-As a business benchmark, it is too weak unless you have the original creator video or transcript and clearly label it as a reported creator story rather than a validated WhatAI result.
+As a content hook, "$100 to $8K MRR" is compelling.
+As a business benchmark, it is too weak to plan around unless you have the original creator's video or transcript and clearly label it as a reported creator story rather than a validated result.
+This is the honest way to handle viral numbers: report them as what they are, and do not launder an anecdote into a statistic.

 For most businesses, the biggest mistake is trying to build a "fully autonomous employee" first.
 Start with one bounded workflow.